 KDAB demos at Qt World Summit, Berlin December 5th and 6th

-KDAB will also be exhibiting on both days, starting at 5pm on Wednesday December 5th.
-Come to our booth and see:
+We exhibited on both days, starting at 5pm on Wednesday December 5th.
+We showed:

 Qt Quick Software Renderer